LuizHenriqueVitorino/Luiz-Trello-Extensao-daSilva/README.md

 # Trello Points and Hours Calculator

-A lightweight Chrome extension that automatically calculates **story points** and **worked hours** per Trello list, updating the totals in real time and **respecting active filters**.
+A Chrome extension that automatically calculates total points and worked hours from Trello cards per column, fully respecting active Trello filters.

-Designed to be simple, fast, and privacy-friendly — all processing happens locally in your browser.
+This extension is ideal for agile teams, personal Kanban boards, and anyone who wants quick visibility into effort distribution without leaving Trello.

 ---

 ## Features

-* Automatic calculation per list
-  Sums points and hours for each Trello column independently.
+- Automatically sums points and worked hours per Trello column

-* Filter-aware
-  Only counts visible cards, respecting Trello filters (for example: "Cards assigned to me").

-* Simple syntax
-  Points at the end of the card name using parentheses `(n)` Hours at the end of the card name using brackets `[n]`

-* Real-time updates
-  Reacts instantly to drag & drop, card edits, filter changes and new cards.

-* Privacy-first
+- Supports integer and decimal values
+- Updates totals dynamically as cards change
+- Respects active Trello filters (only visible cards are counted)
+- Works entirely locally in the browser
-  No data collection, no external requests, no tracking and no remote code execution.
+- No data collection, no external services, no tracking

 ---

-## Card Naming Convention

-To make the extension work, follow this naming pattern in your Trello cards:

-Task description (points) [hours]

-### Examples

-Fix login button (3) [2]
-Refactor payment service (5) [6]
-Write unit tests (2) [1]

-* `(3)` represents story points
-* `[2]` represents worked hours

-Both values are optional.
-Cards without this format are ignored.

----

 ## How It Works

-* The extension scans each Trello list (column)
-* Only visible cards are processed
-* Points and hours are extracted using numeric patterns
-* Totals are displayed next to the list title
+The extension reads values directly from the card title using a simple notation.

+### Points

+Use parentheses ( ) anywhere in the card title to define points.

+Examples:
+- (2) Implement login
+- (1.5) Refactor API
+- (0.5) Minor UI fix

+### Worked Hours

+Use brackets [ ] anywhere in the card title to define worked hours.

+Examples:
+- [3] Setup environment
+- [1.75] Bug fixing
+- [0.5] Quick review

-Example display:
+### Combined Example

-Done  |  8 pts  |  5 h
+(2) Adjust button alignment [1.5]

+This card represents:
+- 2 points
+- 1.5 worked hours

 ---

-## Project Structure
+## Column Totals

-/
-├─ manifest.json
-├─ icons/
-│  ├─ 16x16.png
-│  ├─ 48x48.png
-│  └─ 128x128.png
-└─ src/
-├─ trello-dom.js     # DOM reading and UI updates
-├─ calculator.js    # Points and hours calculation logic
-├─ observer.js      # MutationObserver handling
-└─ main.js          # Content script entry point

-All scripts are loaded in order via `manifest.json` and share the same execution context.
+For each Trello column, the extension displays:

+🧮 X pts   ⏳ Y h

+Where:
+- X is the total points
+- Y is the total worked hours

+Decimal precision is handled automatically to avoid floating-point errors.

 ---

+## Filter Awareness

+When Trello filters are active (for example, filtering by member or label):

+- Only visible cards are counted
+- Totals update automatically as filters change

+This allows accurate per-person or per-context tracking.

+---

+## Privacy

+This extension does not collect, store, or transmit any personal data.

+All processing happens locally in the user's browser and only on trello.com pages.

+---

+## Technical Overview

+- Chrome Extension using Manifest V3
+- Content script-based architecture
+- Uses MutationObserver to react to Trello DOM changes
+- Modular internal structure for better maintainability

+---

 ## Installation (Development)

-1. Clone the repository
+1. Clone or download this repository
 2. Open Chrome and navigate to chrome://extensions
 3. Enable Developer mode
 4. Click "Load unpacked"
-5. Select the project root folder
+5. Select the project folder
-6. Open Trello and refresh the page

 ---

-## Permissions

-This extension only uses site content access on trello.com.

-No additional permissions are required.

----

-## Privacy Policy

-This extension does not collect, store, or transmit any personal data.

-* All processing happens locally in the user's browser
-* The extension runs only on trello.com
-* No analytics, tracking, or external services are used

----

-## Technical Notes

-* Built using Chrome Extension Manifest V3
-* Uses a multi-file content script approach without ES Modules
-* Avoids bundlers for maximum compatibility and simplicity
-* Uses MutationObserver to efficiently track DOM changes

----

-## Roadmap
+## Roadmap Ideas

-* Customizable patterns for points and hours
+- Toggle to show or hide points and hours
-* Toggle display (points only / hours only)
-* Options page
-* Localization support
-* Export totals (CSV / JSON)

----

-## Contributing

-Contributions are welcome.

-You can open issues, suggest improvements or submit pull requests.
-Please keep changes small and focused.

----

-## License

-MIT License

----

-## Author

-Luiz Henrique Vitorino

----

-If you find this extension useful, consider starring the project or sharing it with your team.
+- Custom formatting options
+- Per-board configuration
+- Export column summaries